Facility Search Criteria Help

 Latitude/Longitude Search Radius (All Media Programs, Air, Wastewater, Hazardous Waste)

 Specify the search radius for a given latitude/longitude.
 Selection must be made in conjunction with the "Facility Latitude/Longitude" criteria.
-"1 mile" is selected by default.
+"1 mile" is selected by default, and users have the option to select 2, 3, 4, 5, 10, or 20 miles.

 An agency-defined two character code identifying the local district or other agency (including regions of state agencies and tribal agencies) primarily responsible for CAA compliance and enforcement.